Skip to main content

 • Sustainability and the environment: helping our communities reduce their carbon impact or supporting biodiversity and conservation

-• Work and opportunity: helping to develop regional talent and the opportunity to access decent work for those less advantaged in our communities
+• Work and opportunity: helping to develop regional talent and the opportunity to access decent work for those less advantaged

 • Homelessness: working to end housing insecurity and reduce homelessness